FEU Public Policy Center

 Erika is an operations expert with experience in international development, public sector organisations, and political organising.

-She has worked with the United Nations Children’s Fund (UNICEF), the United Nations Development Program (UNDP), the Department of Health, the Department of Budget and Management, the San Miguel Group of Companies and the Liberal Party of the Philippines.
+She has worked with the United Nations Children’s Fund (UNICEF), the United Nations Development Programme (UNDP), Department of Health, the Department of Budget and Management, the San Miguel Group of Companies, and the Liberal Party of the Philippines.
+Erika’s career spans a wide range of activities, including project management, volunteer recruitment and organising, strategic communications and advocacy work, election automation and quality assurance.

 View Profile